hollowdll/hakjdb/docs/rpc/server/getlogs.md

 ## Errors

-- `FAILED_PRECONDITION` - Server log file is not enabled.
+- `FAILED_PRECONDITION` - The log file is not enabled.
 - `INTERNAL` - Something went wrong while trying to get server logs.